akimov228aleksei/DRF/Documentation/SRS.md

-# Employee management
+- # Introduction

-#### Vision
+    #### Purpose

-Employee Management is a web based application for managing employees, departments and vacation.
+        Employee Management is a web based

-The application consists of two parts: frontend and backend.

-Backend - API that processes requests and works with the database.

-Frontend - visual display of content.

-**Application should provide:**
+        application for managing employees,
+        departments and vacation.

+    #### Document conventions
+        DRF - django rest framework.
+        API - Application Programming Interface.

+- # Overall Description

+    #### Product features
-    - Show list of departments
+      - Show list of departments.

-    - Show detailed information about the department
+      - Show detailed information about the department.

       - Updating the list of departments (adding, deleting, editing).
 This operation is not available to all users.

-    - Show list of employees
+      - Show list of employees.

-    - Show detailed information about an employee
+      - Show detailed information about an employee.

       - Updating the list of employees (adding, deleting, editing).
 This operation is not available to all users.

       - Employee vacation management

+    #### Operating environment
+        Python - v3.9
+        Ubuntu - v20.04
+        Postgres - v14.2

+- # External interface requirements
-#### 1. Department
+    #### User interfaces:
+        The user will interact with the application through a graphical interface.
+The user will have access to 3 sections: employees, departments, vacations.

-This mode is intended for viewing the list of departments, description, creation date, update date.
+        Department: This mode is intended for viewing the list of departments, description, creation date, update date.

-#### 2. Employees

-The mode is intended for displaying the list of employees, their salaries, department, job assignment and position
+        Employee: The mode is intended for displaying the list of employees, their salaries, department, job assignment and position.

-#### 3. Vacation

-This mode is intended for viewing employees on vacation, deleting and editing the vacation date
+        Vacation: This mode is intended for viewing employees on vacation, deleting and editing the vacation date.

+    #### Communication interfaces
+        There is an API for communication in the application.
+By sending requests to the API, third-party applications can receive various data.

+- # Non functional requirements
+    #### Software quality attributes
+        To check the quality of the code, use:
+         - Unit tests and integration tests
+         - Coverage
+         - Linters